shuyueW1991/realworld_Geometry_topological_similarity/README.md

 # Realworld Geometry topological similarity
 ## Why?
-- Sometimes, it is likely that we are interested in comparing the different topologies that belongs to entities that we observe in the real world.
-There are a lot of topologies that is hard to be named simply via `rectangle`, `cubic `, and there is a lack of measuring approach.
-- This repository tries to solve this problem so that you can take some photos of two entities and calculate their delicate topological differences.
+Sometimes, it is likely that we are interested in comparing the different topologies that belongs to entities that we observe in the real world.
+There are a lot of topologies that is hard to be easily named simply with `rectangle`, `cubic `, etc. There is a lack of measuring approach.
+This repository tries to solve this problem so that you can take some photos of two entities and calculate their delicate topological differences.

 ## Take photos of a certain entity